The Best Playgrounds in Queens

 Gantry Plaza State Park Playground — Long Island City

 Gantry Plaza State Park’s views are enough reason to visit; the Manhattan skyline across the East River is breathtaking.
-But if you can peel yourself away from the iconic Pepsi Cola sign, there’s an amazing playground within: The grounds offer tons of space, a rope spider web for climbing, and modern equipment.
-By the way, the Tot Lot at 48th Avenue and 5th Street just reopened, too, adding additional playgrounds for the little ones, and the adjacent Hunters Point South Park's playgrounds and spraygrounds, too.
+But if you can peel yourself away from the iconic Pepsi sign, there’s an amazing playground within, including a rope spider web for climbing and more modern equipment.
+There's a tot lot at 48th Avenue and 5th Street with additional playgrounds for the little ones, and the adjacent Hunters Point South Park's playgrounds and spraygrounds are within walking distance, too.

 Juniper Valley Playgrounds (North and South) — Middle Village